 This DIY Driftwood Finish is an easy way to create the whitewashed look of real driftwood.
-Grab a worn piece of wood (or a new one and add some character), then give it a driftwood, weathered look with this special textured treatment.
 It’s the perfect backdrop for my beachy, weathered sign on my summer mantel.

 I’m so excited to share my latest DIY project with you today!
 I’ve been eyeing this rope pillow from Kirkland’s for about a year now.
 I saw it recently in the store and while it’s super inexpensive, I wanted to try my hand at making a DIY rope sign that mimicked the same look!

 But first, I needed the perfect piece of weathered wood with a driftwood finish.
 Seeing as I don’t live near an ocean and that you wouldn’t even find a large, flat piece of driftwood in nature, I had to create the look out of something I had on hand.

 I went to the garage to check my scrap wood pile see if I could find a piece that would work for my project.
 This old piece of barn wood jumped out at me.
 I had been saving it for a few years for just the right time and I was excited to finally be able to use this old piece of barn wood.
 You can’t beat free!

 For this sign, I wanted to create a weathered driftwood finish and less of a barn wood finish, so I added a special treatment to give it that beachy, weathered look that is so popular these days.

 Affiliate links are used for your convenience.
 Please see my full disclosure policy.

 Tools You’ll Need to Create a Driftwood Finish

 - cloth rag

 For this finish, you’ll need to have a piece of wood with wood grain (either real or created) and luckily mine had plenty of grain and roughness to it.
 I sanded it some to knock off the dirt and a little bit of the roughness, but I made sure to not sand it so much that it took away the pretty grain.